strategineer/personal-website/content/tabletop/lobg/gming.md

 Petrified prisoner of the Medusa.
 A genius sculptor who can reshape anything as if it were stone.
 If he dies, his soul will inhabit the body of the Curator.

 Wants
-: To alter the PCs’ shapes to make them better.
+: To alter the PCs' shapes to make them better.

 Does Not Want
 : Anyone to stop him from doing this.